MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Security/New-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource.md

 # New-MgSecurityCaseEdiscoveryCaseNoncustodialDataSource

 ## SYNOPSIS
-Create new navigation property to noncustodialDataSources for security
+Create a new ediscoveryNoncustodialDataSource object.

 ## SYNTAX